A tale about my journey through the rural abyss and into the last frontier…

 These were some really laid back boater towns with a good mix of conscientious and heady individuals.
 There was even one town boosting the story of a guy who swore to never wear shoes until we reach world peace.
 He lived his entire life barefoot, an impressive feat in those parts.
 Truth be told, if it weren’t for the -50℉ winters, I would pick up and move to the peninsula in a heartbeat.

 The first night was spent at a campground nestled in the forest among bogs of swampy water.
 The giant sized mosquitoes were aggravating to say the least but we were eager to get out and enjoy our first night on the last frontier.
 We built a fire, roasted s’mores, and shared old stories.
 This was the first time we realized how easy it was going to be to get caught up hanging out outside into the middle of the night with no real nightfall.

 We spent our first day in Palmer, just north of Anchorage.
 We were lucky enough to get to town on the morning of their weekly market.
 Flowing tapestries blew in the wind and the sound of bluegrass lofted in the air as we spoke with local artisans and enjoyed an early farm fresh lunch.
 From here we went on to see Hemp Fest in Wasilla.
-Hemp Fest is a large organization who allow groups/individuals to organize local events to promote the communication, production, and use of hemp materials.
+Hemp Fest is a large organization who allows groups as well as individuals to organize local events to promote the communication, production, and use of hemp materials.
 They offer workshops such as how to build homes with a hemp substitute for concrete and have vendors selling food, clothes, and other goods made from the plant.
 On top of it all there is music, camping, and tons of like-minded individuals to network with.
 The festival in Seattle this year hosted thousands of festival goers.

 We were stoked and ready to go when we greeted the man working the entrance- a young fellow sporting a steampunk hat with Back to the Future style goggles attached.
 We drove up the large dirt hill and around the corner to see……